allegro/allegro.tech/_posts/2015-04-22-thread-pools.md

 but processing tasks with respect to their priority is a tricky business.
 To begin with, submitted `Runnable` or `Callable` tasks are wrapped in a [`RunnableFuture`](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/RunnableFuture.html) which is then added to the queue.
-As a result, the `ProrityBlockingQueue` compares wrong objects in order to determine their priority.
+As a result, the `ProrityBlockingQueue` compares wrong objects in order to determine their priority (RunnableFuture wrappers instead of their payloads).
 Moreover, when the `corePoolSize` property is greater than 1 and the worker threads are not busy, `ThreadPoolExecutor` may serve requests in their insertion order, before the `PriorityBlockingQueue` can shuffle them with respect to their priority.

 By default, the `workQueue` used by `ThreadPoolExecutor` is unbounded.
-It is sufficient in most cases but, of course, you can change this behaviour.
+It is OK in most cases but, of course, you can change this behaviour.
+However, remember that unbounded work queue may cause your application to fail due to [out of memory error](http://docs.oracle.com/javase/8/docs/api/java/lang/OutOfMemoryError.html).
 When you limit the size of the task queue remember to set [`RejectionExecutionHandler`](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/RejectedExecutionHandler.html).
 You can provide your custom implementation or choose from 4 handler flavours (AbortPolicy is used by default):